 12. Treat hypertension

-The presence of high potassium and low sodium contents of the enoki mushroom may be helpful in lowering blood pressure and reduce the risk of stroke in people with hypertension (18).
+The presence of high potassium and low sodium contents of the enoki mushroom may be helpful in lowering blood pressure and reducing the risk of stroke in people with hypertension (18).

 Side effects of Enoki mushroom